zeinnicholas/community-guidelines/.github/CODE_OF_CONDUCT.md

 -   Troubleshoot your issues before posting.
 -   Search before creating new threads.
 -   Post in the correct channels.
--   Provide instant and thorough information, especially when asked.
 -   Stay on topic.
+-   Provide instant and thorough information when asked.
--   Submit your own threads instead of using other threads to make other requests or report other issues.
+-   Submit your own threads instead of commenting on other threads to report different bugs or request different features.
 -   Instead of commenting "+1" or "Agreed", use the upvote button when available.

 ## Expected behaviors

 We're here to create a positive environment.
-Always be respectful, show empathy, respect differing opinions, give and accept feedback gracefully, apologize for mistakes, and focus on the community's good.
+Always be respectful, show empathy, respect differing opinions, give and accept feedback gracefully, apologize for mistakes, and focus on keeping all spaces always welcoming.

 ## Unacceptable behaviors